 Heidi is possibly the cheekiest of all the pets in The Nature Nook crew.
 This gorgeous little parrot is both full of energy and full of love.
-Heidi adores a cuddle with mum and, if she’s lucky, a yummy slice of Apple.
-She is a 3-year-old yellow-sided green-cheeked conure (Pyrrhura molinae).
-‘Yellow-sided’ refers to her specific colouration, which is a mutation she was specifically bred to have.
+Heidi adores a cuddle with mum and, if she’s lucky, a yummy slice of apple.
 Green-cheeked conures are native to the rainforests of South America, where they eat a variety of seeds, nuts and fruits.
 Being from the rainforest, these social little parrots are very agile, extremely good at climbing, and love to play.
 They are naturally found in flocks of around 10 to 20.
 This is a relatively small flock size for a parrot, which is why conures are known to form very close bonds with their bird or human families and can become very protective over their favourite person.

-Bonnie is a 1-year-old female Syrian hamster (Mesocricetus auratus).
+Bonnie is a 1-year-old female Syrian hamster.
 Also known as the golden hamster, these curious little rodents love to burrow and have plenty of energy.
 Like most hamsters, Bonnie loves to run on her wheel and stash away her favourite treats.
 Unlike many other species of hamster, Syrians are naturally solitary, but that doesn’t stop her from enjoying some attention from her human family.

-Agatha is, despite what the name may suggest, a male banded bullfrog, also accurately known as a chubby frog (Kaloula pulchra).
+Agatha is, despite what the name may suggest, a male banded bullfrog, also accurately known as a chubby frog.
 He is less than a year old but already has a voracious appetite and loves catching crickets.
-These adorably round amphibians are native to mainland Southeast Asia, where they hide under leaves during the day and hunt in the evening.
 Perhaps the most interesting thing about Agatha is that he has the ability to puff himself up when threatened and even secrete a toxic glue-like substance to make himself unpalatable to predators.

-Bree is a 3-year-old Cocker Spaniel (Canis lupus familiaris).
-She has buckets of energy for walks and can tire out even her most energetic human family members.
+A 3-year-old Cocker Spaniel, Bree has buckets of energy for walks and can tire out even her most energetic human family members.
 Like most dogs, Bree needs lots of attention and plenty of exercise.
 Her absolute favourite thing to do is go swimming and she always makes sure to splash her human family too so they don’t miss out on all the fun.

-Despite being named after the huge, terrifying reptile that famously terrorized Tokyo, Zilla is actually a very small and gentle 7-year-old leopard gecko (Eublepharis macularius).
+Despite being named after the huge, terrifying reptile that famously terrorized Tokyo, Zilla is actually a very small and gentle 7-year-old leopard gecko.
 Zilla’s favourite treats are mealworms, which she gets lightly dusted with calcium powder to keep her nice and healthy.
 Leopard geckos have very soft skin so to avoid being food for bigger animals they only come out at night.